Mount Kinabalu, Trus Madi and Gunung MuluBorneo Three Peaks

 From Sarawak, a short flight to Sabah and the two highest peaks in Borneo await.
 First is Trusmadi (2650m) with a challenging jungle approach, followed by the classic climb of Mount Kinabalu.
 At the end are two days at the Lupa Masa eco lodge near Poring Hot Springs and a transfer back to Kota Kinabalu.

 This will be a tough trip physically, the heat and humidity are enervating and it's important to keep hydrated and protected from the sun.
 We would recommend not arriving into Borneo and heading straight into this trek, but rather give your body a bit of time to acclimatise to the climate.

 On Mulu and Kinabalu the trails are good and easy to follow, sometimes rocky and muddy and you should expect rain of course.
 The rainforest is a clean environment but there are obviously many places where it is possible to slip or trip, so common sense and good footwear is important.
-Take boots with good grip and those which aren't too bendy, and best to have ankle support.
+Take boots with good grip and have ankle support.
 On Trus Madi the trails are less distinct and there is a lot of jungle bashing in the undergrowth and wild camping.

-Kinabalu is a granite batholith, so the summit plateau is clean granite which can be slippery in the rain, while the other two peaks are more remote.
-It's easy to feel exhausted after a few hours, even though the distances are not great, so although the terrain is not too difficult the challenging factor is the climate.
+Kinabalu is a granite batholith, so the summit plateau is clean granite which can be slippery in the rain.
+Trus madi can be very muddy and overgrown, while Mulu Peak has very sharp rock.
+With all three it's easy to feel exhausted after just a few hours, even though the distances are not great, so although the terrain is not too difficult the challenging factor is the climate.

 It is unlikely you will see much wildlife while on the move, unless you keep very still and quiet, in which case the jungle is full of wildlife!
 Just a short while spent listening and watching carefully will yield some tremendous sights of indigenous mammals like the red leaf monkey.